 Understanding motor’s nameplate

 Motor nameplate is normally located on all produced electric motors.
-Understanding nameplate information can be hard sometimes, but is essential.
+Understanding motor nameplate details can be hard sometimes, but is essential.
 In most countries it is a requirement for manufacturers to display all information on the motor’s nameplate, but often this is not the case.

 However, when a motor has been in operation for a long time, it is often not possible to determine its operating information because nameplates of motors are often lost or painted over.